How to Grow Roses

 - Give your rose a generous watering to help the roots settle in.

-- Lastly, put a generous layer, about 5cm deep of Daltons Nutrient Enriched Mulch & Grow around the base of the plant.
+- Lastly, put a generous layer, about 5cm deep of Daltons Premium Mulch & Grow around the base of the plant.
 This will help to keep the water from evaporating and to keep the roots at a consistently cool temperature.

 Choosing the right variety